RezaHeydarii/devotel-task/README.md

 # Setup Instructions
+1. run `yarn` to install the required dependencies.

-1. Create a `.env` file in the project root and define the required environment variables based on the `.env.example` file.
+2. Create a `.env` file in the project root and define the required environment variables based on the `.env.example` file.
-2. Run `yarn dev` to start the project in development mode.
+3. Run `yarn dev` to start the project in development mode.

 ---